FDMediagroep/test-mfe/README.md

 ### Caveats

-Micro-frontends can contain links with relative URL's.
+- Micro-frontends can contain links with relative URL's.
 These need to be handled correctly.
+- Fonts are not included so they need to be loaded separately.
+In this application that happens in `pages/_document.tsx`